js2coffee/js2coffee/notes/Special_cases.md

 ### Case consolidation with default

-CoffeeScript doesn't supprot adding `when` clauses that are empty, as you probably would in JavaScript.
+CoffeeScript doesn't support adding `when` clauses that are empty, as you probably would in JavaScript.
 When an empty `case` is used just before `default:`, it is effectively useless and is stripped away.